jichu4n/palm-sync/README.md

 The [`SyncServer`](https://jichu4n.github.io/palm-sync/docs/classes/SyncServer.html) class represents a daemon that listens for incoming HotSync connections.
 A `SyncServer` is responsible for interfacing with the underlying hardware, setting up a transport protocol stack and passing control to the configured conduit.
 The various subclasses of `SyncServer` correspond to different types of connections.

+A `SyncServer` doesn't perform conduit logic (i.e. business logic for data synchronization) itself.
+Instead, it takes in a [`SyncFn`](https://jichu4n.github.io/palm-sync/docs/types/SyncFn.html) which it passes control to when a HotSync connection is established.
+The `SyncFn` is responsible for performing the desired conduit logic over the DLP protocol.
+This provides a clean connection-agnostic abstraction for conduit logic.

 | Connection type                                                                                                    | Node.js                                                        | Browser (Chromium)                                                                      |
 | ------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------- | --------------------------------------------------------------------------------------- |
 | [`UsbSyncServer`](https://jichu4n.github.io/palm-sync/docs/classes/UsbSyncServer.html)                             | Yes - [`usb`](https://www.npmjs.com/package/usb)               | Yes - [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API)         |